marcodeangelis/stochastic-area-metric/README.md

 ## References

-For more about the *stochastic area distance* or *Wasserstein distance* the reader is referred to the following references:
+For more about the *stochastic area metric* or *Wasserstein distance* the reader is referred to the following references:

 [1] Ferson, S. and Oberkampf, W.L., 2009.
 Validation of imprecise probability models.
 International Journal of Reliability and Safety, 3(1-3), pp.3-22.